ankziety/DeskThingDiscord/README.md

 4. Enter a name for your app.
 After that, make sure to choose your team, as the owner, instead of your personal account.
 5. Click **Create** to finish setting up the app under your team.

+> [!WARNING]
+> If you accidentally make an account, that is not your new **team** account, owner of the app you will have to delete it and restart this section.

 ---

 ### 3. Add Yourself as a Tester